-although foreclosure lowers the value that a downstream rival can offer consumers rather than raises its cost.
+Our model is closely related to the third strand, due to Ordover, Saloner and Salop (1990) and Salinger (1988).
+In this strand, input foreclosure may be beneficial because it raises the costs of downstream rivals.
+The idea in our model is similar although foreclosure lowers the value that a downstream rival can offer consumers rather than raises its cost.
 More importantly, we examine the incentive to acquire a partial stake in a vertically related firm and examine how this incentive depends on the initial ownership structure of the target firm and on corporate governance.
-Our model also generalizes to the case of customer foreclosure with minimal modifications and hence it differs from the models of Ordover, Saloner, and Salop (1990); Salinger (1988); or Hart and Tirole (1990), which cannot be naturally adapted to explain customer foreclosure.
+Our model also generalizes to the case of customer foreclosure with minimal modifications and hence it differs from the models of Ordover, Saloner and Salop (1990), Salinger (1988), or Hart and Tirole (1990), which cannot be naturally adapted to explain customer foreclosure.

-There are only a few papers that consider the competitive effects of partial vertical integration.
-Riordan (1991), Greenlee and Raskovitch (2006), Choi et al. (2014), and Hunold and Stahl (2016) consider passive acquisitions, which affect the competitive strategy of the acquirer, but do not affect the target's strategy as in the case of backward integration in our paper.
-We are aware of only four papers that consider the acquisition of a controlling stake in a vertically related firm.
-Baumol and Ordover (1994) show that a downstream firm, which controls a bottleneck owner with a partial ownership stake, has an incentive to divert business to itself, even if downstream rivals are more efficient.
-Spiegel (2013) examines a model in the spirit of Bolton and Whinston (1993), in which (partial) vertical integration affects the incentives of downstream firms to invest in the quality of their products.
-He shows that relative to full integration, partial vertical integration may either alleviate or exacerbate the concern for input foreclosure and examines the resulting implications for consumers.
-Brito, Cabral, and Vasconcelos (2016) show that downstream firms will use their controlling stakes in an upstream supplier to lower the wholesale price; consequently, consumer surplus is higher and increasing in the size of the controlling stakes.
-Neither paper, however, studies the takeover game, nor examines how the incentive to partially integrate depends on the ownership structure of the target, which is the main focus of the current paper.
+There are only a few papers which consider the competitive effects of partial vertical integration.
+Riordan (1991), Greenlee and Raskovitch (2006), Choi et al (2014), and Hunold and Stahl (2016) consider passive acquisitions, which affect the competitive strategy of the acquirer, but do not affect the target's strategy as in the case of backward integration in our paper.
+We are aware of only four papers which consider the acquisition of a controlling stake in a vertically related firm.
+Baumol and Ordover (1994) show that a downstream firm which controls a bottleneck owner with a partial ownership stake has an incentive to divert business to itself, even if downstream rivals are more efficient.
+Spiegel (2013) examines a model in the spirit of Bolton and Whinston (1993),